-You’ll also be able to enjoy award-winning Amazon original series like The Marvelous Mrs. Maisel, Fleabag, and A Very English Scandal, as well as original Amazon Prime movies, documentaries, and stand-up comedy specials.
+You’ll also enjoy award-winning Amazon original series like The Marvelous Mrs. Maisel, Fleabag, and A Very English Scandal, as well as original Amazon Prime movies, documentaries, and stand-up comedy specials.

 Prime Video also gives you the option to add on Prime Video Channels.
-Premium channels like HBO and Showtime are offered on a monthly basis with no need for a cable subscription.
+Premium channels like HBO and Showtime are offered monthly with no need for a cable subscription.